mattdailis/travelblog/_posts/2018-04-24-Losing-a-Professor.md

 puffed up either from lack of sleep or from sadness.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \- "I overslept my, uh, awakening," he started, reaching for the word for alarm clock and not finding it.
 I began to assure him that the exam had not taken place, but he waved me off.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \- "I know - my partner told me last night while I was working on my report.
 I was shocked, and I felt terrible as I finished my report as though nothing had happened.
 I overslept, and didn't take my shower - Great Day," he finished with a muted sarcasm and left to go buy some food from the *supermercado*.

 On a regular day, I might have gone with him, but today I want to get my thoughts down about Florin.

 ![Florin]({{ "/assets/florin.jpg" | absolute_url }})

 Florin was a soft spoken man with a hard to place, not quite Spanish accent.
 He was the only professor who had asked me what university I was from, and he actually knew of the professor who had taught my operating systems class back in Boston.
 He cared about teaching well - he was the only professor that customized his presentation slides and updated them throughout the semester.
 He was a fan of the Coursera style of teaching, where every few minutes during the presentation, he would provide us with a quiz question to either check our understanding of the material, or to get us thinking about the upcoming material.
 Then, at the end of the lecture, he would present us with the full 10 question quiz again, and would grade us based on that.

 Yesterday was no different from any other day.
 I brought breakfast into the classroom, even though I knew it was considered rude in Spanish culture.
-He lectured from nine to eleven about implementing access matrices in operating systems, gave us the usual break halfway through, then spent a while detailing the components of the IBM Blue Gene supercomputer.
+He lectured from nine to ten about implementing access matrices in operating systems, gave us the usual break halfway through, then spent a while detailing the components of the IBM Blue Gene supercomputer.
 I tuned in occasionally, electing to spend class working on the assignment that was due that night.

-As class ended, I darted out to throw my coffee cup and wrapper away, afraid he might leave and I might not be able to ask him my question before it was too late (for the assignment).
+When class ended at eleven, I darted out to throw my coffee cup and wrapper away, afraid he might leave and I might not be able to ask him my question before it was too late (for the assignment).
 I came back into the room as he finished packing his bag.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \- "Professor, I have a question about the homework.
 Do you know how we should implement CRCs?"

 He looked at me with a tired expression on his face, but his commitment to teaching prevailed and he patiently waited while I drew out my design on the board.
 He started to voice an objection about my design, thought better of it, and told me that I should really ask Davide.
 I thanked him, and held the door as we left together.

 We walked side by side down the hallway, until I noticed he wasn't beside me anymore.
 I turned to look, and he stood leaning on the bathroom door.
 He looked me in the eye, gave me a tired smile and a little wave, and said "Bye."